Low-Rank Bias · SGD · Compression

 One example gives a rank-1 gradient

-For a single training example $x$, the chain rule gives an outer product — the simplest possible matrix structure:
+For a single example, the chain rule gives an outer product:

 Single-example gradient